 The following issues will be on the ballot in South Dakota in 2018.

 General Election 2018 Ballot Measures

 SDRA's Board of Directors has taken a position on four of the five measures that will appear on the November, 2018 general election ballot.

-- Constitutional Amendment W: An initiated amendment to the South Dakota Constitution changing campaign finance and lobbying laws, creating a 7-member government tribunal ("accountability board") with unchecked powers to oversee things such as ethics and government contracts, and changing certain initiative and referendum provisions.
+- Constitutional Amendment W: An initiated amendment to the South Dakota Constitution that declares itself superior to other parts of the Constitution, creates a 7-member government tribunal ("accountability board") with unchecked powers to oversee things such as ethics and government contracts, changes campaign finance and lobbying laws, and changes certain initiative and referendum provisions.
 SDRA's Board of Directors has voted to oppose W, and urges you to VOTE NO ON W.

 - Constitutional Amendment X (SJR 1): An amendment to the Constitution of the State of South Dakota requiring 55% voter approval to adopt an amendment to the Constitution.
+This proposal was developed by a bipartisan task force.
 SDRA's Board of Directors has voted to support X, and urges you to VOTE YES ON X.

 - Constitutional Amendment Z (HJR 1006): An amendment to the Constitution of the State of South Dakota, requiring proposed amendments to the Constitution to pertain to one subject.